 Note: Disembarking from the boat as you arrive in Itbayat might pose a challenge to some travelers as sea swells at the port can get big and rough, and there is no shoreline to land on.
 So decide ahead whether or not you are up for this challenge when you travel especially during the rainy season.

-TOP ATTRACTIONS IN BATANES
+BEST TOURIST ATTRACTIONS IN BATANES

 Below are only few of the top tourist spots in Batanes which are grouped into four locations according to tourism zones: North Batan, South Batan, Sabtang, and Itbayat.

 BEST PLACES TO VISIT IN NORTH BATAN, BASCO, BATANES

 Arguably the most iconic landmark in Batanes – Basco Lighthouse which sits comfortably atop Naidi hill was built in 2003 to where the former lighthouse and American facilities that were destroyed during the war were installed.

 The lighthouse reaches up to six floors with its top section encircled with a viewing deck where you can view the nearby West Philippine Sea and the town proper.

 Visit Naidi hills in the morning to witness the planes arriving in Batanes or during the golden hour to catch a sweeping view of the sunset.

 VAYANG ROLLING HILLS